Chrysippus/kymlicka/public/contents/newsletter/No.-20.-March-2001.md

 The Summer Courses of the University of the Basque Country, with the Support of the Urrutia Elejalde and Betiko/Ibarra Oriol Foundations, are organizing the fourth annual Summer School on Economy and Philosophy to be held in the city of San Sebastian between July 31 and August 4, 2001\.
 The summer school will focus on the importance of community dimension in the construction of social cohesion and the achievement of economic efficiency.
 The course is directed to graduates, doctors, researchers working on the foundations of economic analysis and political philosophy.
 For information contact Juan Urrutia Elejalde, Mendiola 42, 48220 Abadino, Bizkaia, Spain, telephone: 34.94.620.31.32, fax: 34.94.601.51.40, e-mail: zipibgup@lg.ehu.es or peibrr@teleline.es or contact Fernando Vallespin, e-mail: fvalles@pop.uam.es or fernando.vallespin@uam.es

-A summer course in International Minority Rights Law in Ireland will be held at the Irish Centre for Human rights, National University of Ireland, Galway, Ireland, between June 23 and 30,

-1. For information contact Prof. Joshua Castellino, Irish Centre for Human Rights, National University of Ireland, Galway, Republic of Ireland; Tel: +353 91 512 193; Fax: +353 91 750 575; e-mail: joshua.castellino@nuigalway.ie.
+A summer course in International Minority Rights Law in Ireland will be held at the Irish Centre for Human rights, National University of Ireland, Galway, Ireland, between June 23 and 30, 2001.
+For information contact Prof. Joshua Castellino, Irish Centre for Human Rights, National University of Ireland, Galway, Republic of Ireland; Tel: +353 91 512 193; Fax: +353 91 750 575; e-mail: joshua.castellino@nuigalway.ie.
 More information, application forms, and a preliminary programme are available at the website: <http://www.nuigalway.ie/human_rights>

 ---

-** ANNOUNCEMENTS:** If you would like to announce a new research project, publication, call for papers, or upcoming conference in a future issue of this newsletter, please contact us at cded@post.queensu.ca , or you can write to the Forum for Philosophy and Public Policy, Department of Philosophy, Queen's University, Watson Hall 313, Kingston Ontario K7L 3N6, Canada.
+**ANNOUNCEMENTS:** If you would like to announce a new research project, publication, call for papers, or upcoming conference in a future issue of this newsletter, please contact us at cded@post.queensu.ca , or you can write to the Forum for Philosophy and Public Policy, Department of Philosophy, Queen's University, Watson Hall 313, Kingston Ontario K7L 3N6, Canada.
 Fax: 613-533-6545.

 The Forum gratefully acknowledges the assistance of the Social Sciences and Humanities Research Council of Canada in funding this newsletter.
 Special thanks to Idil Boran for research help, and to Lise Charlebois for help with the distribution of the newsletter.